 In today’s sales landscape, companies focus more and more on the large, complex, long-cycle deals that have come to be known as “Megadeals.”
-These megadeals involve a higher than average number of multiple stakeholders and decision makers with complex, and sometimes, conflicting, goals and needs.
+These megadeals involve a higher than average number of multiple stakeholders and decision-makers with complex, and sometimes, conflicting, goals and needs.

 In a recent McKinsey article, Landing the Megadeal – Seven Keys to Closing Big Sales that Make Money, sales experts David Levitch, Aditya Pande and Brian Selby focused on key strategies necessary to win these unique deals.
 McKinsey described closing these deals as “the holy grail of many sales organizations”, as 40 percent of projected revenues comes from just one percent of deals in the pipeline.
-Losing these megadeals can mean missing revenue targets all together.
+Losing these megadeals can mean missing revenue targets altogether.

-To prevent your team from missing these targets, it is critical that sales teams can identify, connect and access the key stakeholders and decision makers that ultimately influence and control the strategic relationships, budget and purchasing process.
-With that said, relationship mapping is a critical process that can help sales teams win more value-creating megadeals and ultimately achieve predictable, long term revenue growth.
+To prevent your team from missing these targets, it is critical that sales teams can identify, connect and access the key stakeholders and decision-makers that ultimately influence and control the strategic relationships, budget and purchasing process.
+With that said, relationship mapping is a critical process that can help sales teams win more value-creating megadeals and ultimately achieve predictable, long-term revenue growth.

-In today’s modern sales environment, sales leaders must have a full understanding of the stakeholders and decision makers involved on the buyer side.
+In today’s modern sales environment, sales leaders must have a full understanding of the stakeholders and decision-makers involved on the buyer side.
 Yet research shows that only half of sales reps can effectively navigate to the right people in the buying cycle.

-According to a recent CSO Insights Sales Optimization Survey, the “average” sales opportunity has 45 decision makers – this is even larger for megadeal opportunities.
-It is critical that sales reps not only identify these decision makers, but more importantly earn their votes.
+According to a recent CSO Insights Sales Optimization Survey, the “average” sales opportunity has 45 decision-makers – this is even larger for megadeal opportunities.
+It is critical that sales reps not only identify these decision-makers, but more importantly earn their votes.

 Relationship maps are visual maps of the key players that enable sales teams to quickly identify the ‘must have’ votes and where the risks are in an account or opportunity.
 The recent McKinsey article reinforced the value of relationship maps, claiming “companies that manage relationships well use deal-relationship maps to understand who matters, as well as what matters to each party: price, quality, service”.